 Effective January 1, 2008, the Company adopted the provisions of the FASB's SFAS No. 157, Fair Value Measurement, or SFAS No. 157, for financial assets and liabilities.
 SFAS No. 157 establishes a framework for measuring fair value and expands disclosures about fair value measurements.
-Additionally, the pronouncement provides guidance on definition, measurement, methodology and use of assumptions and inputs in determining fair value.
+Additionally, the statement provides guidance on definition, measurement, methodology and use of assumptions and inputs in determining fair value.
 The Company applied the provisions of SFAS No. 157 to its financial assets which included its investments accounted for under SFAS No. 115, Accounting for Certain Investments in Debt and Equity Securities.
+See Note 12 "Fair Value" below.
 In February 2008, the FASB issued FASB Staff Position, or FSP, 157-1, Application of FASB Statement No. 157 to FASB Statement No. 13 and Other Accounting Pronouncements That Address Fair Value Measurements for Purposes of Lease Classification or Measurement under Statement 13, or FSP 157-1, and FSP 157-2, Effective Date of FASB Statement No. 157, or FSP 157-2.
 FSP 157-1 removes certain leasing transactions from the scope of SFAS No. 157.
 FSP 157-2 delays the effective date of SFAS No. 157 for all nonfinancial assets and nonfinancial liabilities, except for items that are recognized or disclosed at fair value in the financial statements on a recurring basis (at least annually) to fiscal years beginning after November 15, 2008.
 The Company is currently evaluating the potential impact, if any, of the adoption of SFAS No. 157 with respect to nonfinancial assets and liabilities on its financial statements.
 Nonfinancial assets and liabilities for which the Company has not applied the provisions of SFAS No. 157 include those measured at fair value in impairment testing and those initially measured at fair value in a business combination.
+In October 2008, the FASB issued FSP 157-3, Determining the Fair Value of a Financial Asset When the Market for That Asset Is Not Active, or FSP 157-3.
+FSP 157-3 provides guidance for the valuation of financial assets in an inactive market, the use of internal assumptions when relevant observable data does not exist, the use of observable market information when the market is not active, and the use of market quotes when assessing the relevance of observable and unobservable data.
+FSP 157-3 is effective for all periods presented in accordance with SFAS No. 157.
+The adoption of FAS 157-3 did not have a material impact on the Company's financial results and position.